gabm/Satty/README.md

 ### Alpine Linux

-Satty is available in [Alpine Testing](https://pkgs.alpinelinux.org/packages?name=satty&branch=edge&repo=&arch=&maintainer=).
-You can install it by uncommenting the testing repo in `/etc/apk/repositories` and then run:
+Satty is available in [Alpine Community](https://pkgs.alpinelinux.org/packages?name=satty&branch=edge&repo=&arch=&maintainer=).
+You can install it by uncommenting the community repo in `/etc/apk/repositories` and then run:

 ```
 apk add satty